BitcoinUnlimited/BitcoinUnlimited/doc/bip135-genvbvoting.md

 It reports when a new signal is first detected, and reports it at 25, 50, 70, 90 and 95 percent, and also if it becomes lost again (all this is counted over the last 100 blocks).
-There are information log messages for these events in the debug.log, but no warnings / RPC error messages, to keep this reference implementation small.
+There are information log messages for these events in the `debug.log`, but no warnings / RPC error messages, to keep this reference implementation small.